physrisk/website-source/articles/2010/kirman-ants.md

 behind the model, thus most interesting behavior can be observed in between.
 If two different behavior mechanics are balanced, \\\(  h\approx \sigma\_1 \approx \sigma\_2  \\\), agents at the same time tend to form groups and act on their own accord.
-Interestingly in such case entropy of the system is at it's or near it's maximum as probabilities of observing each system state are very similar (see [Fig 3](#attachment_548).).
+Interestingly in such case entropy of the system is at its or near its maximum as probabilities of observing each system state are very similar (see [Fig 3](#attachment_548).).